-Coastal Caverns of Beaumont, Texas has been removing salt from a salt dome which results in heavy brine water mixed with sand, further resulting in the sand clogging water wells and requiring the drilling of more wells.
-With the installation of three LAKOS Super Separators, it allows for the removal of sand without routine maintenance making their new system efficiency and cost effective.
+Coastal Caverns of Beaumont, Texas has been removing salt from a salt dome which results in heavy brine water mixed with sand.
+This mixture results in the clogging of water wells and requires drilling of more wells.
+With the installation of three LAKOS Super Separators, they can now remove sand mixture without routine maintenance making their new system efficient and cost effective.
 Learn More

-After the installation of a LAKOS JPX Separator system at a Northern Appalachian Coal Field Processing Plant, the plant saw reduced piston pump repairs, little to no annual repair costs, and cleaner water.
+After the installation of a LAKOS JPX Separator at a Northern Appalachian Coal Field Processing Plant, the plant saw cleaner system water, reduced piston pump repairs, and little to no annual repair and maintenance costs.
 Learn More

-Sand, silt, and other creek debris was being pulled into the water system of a coal prep plant after drawing their water from a nearby creek, causing numerous problems in the plant.
-Secondly, zebra mussels begin to accumulate in the piping system and reduce flow.
-After working with LAKOS, a custom JPX Separator was built, and resulted in zero zebra mussel build up and removing all solids from their creek water.
+Sand, silt, and other debris was being pulled into the water system from a nearby creek of a coal prep plant, causing numerous problems within the plant.
+Secondly, zebra mussels began to accumulate in the piping system and reduce system flow.
+After working with LAKOS, a custom JPX Separator was built, and resulted in zero zebra mussel build up and the removal of numerous solids from their creek water.
 Learn More